-Communicating results from care
+Communicating results from care provider to patient.

 The DCP results service forwards routine pathology and radiology results received by doctors, to patients.
 Thus, patients will not need to make telephone calls requesting results.
 Comments and guidance are included in the forwarded message.